- Updated PDCA Scorecard with Discrimination Levels and Descriptions

 Maximizing your animal's potential would have fit into the overall condition and thriftiness category on the old scorecard but is just as important under the new discrimination list.
 Overall, animal management and raising practices can alter an animal's performance in shows and in the herd.
 Raising your animal by a set of guidelines will get both you and her off on the right foot.
 The following program is not meant to be all-inclusive but to provide a foundation on which to build your heifer-rearing program.

-Proper nutrition, especially in developing heifers, can have a large impact on future development and worth.
+Proper nutrition, especially in developing heifers, can h 0583 ave a large impact on future development and worth.
 Ideally, some of these animals that start as your show heifers might one day perform well in your milking herd and in your lactating cow show string.
 Preparing for a show means both getting her trained for showing and getting her in the right nutritional condition for the show ring.
 Growing heifers will have different needs based on breed and/or size.

 In Figure 1, the solid black line marks the average weight for Holstein heifers.
 Animals below this line are not achieving optimal growth rates based on breed average.
 Animals above this line are superseding the average, but should be monitored to ensure they are achieving similar height measurements as well.

 In Figure 2, the solid black line marks the average wither height for Holstein heifers.
 If your heifer 00C1 is falling below this average, protein levels should be re-evaluated for accuracy.
 If your heifer is above average for height, considerations for energy must be made to substantiate the growth.
-334E
+5FF4

 Figure 3 shows the average weight and height ranges for Jersey heifers.
 The blue lines indicate weight and correspond with numbers on the left axis, while orange lines represent height and correspond to numbers on the right axis.
 Double lines indicate the high and low of the recommended range for wither height and weight.